Chart Color Schemes

 Norwood shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Norwood's educational attainment is notably higher than broader benchmarks.
-Among residents aged 15+, 53.6% have university qualifications, compared to 25.7% in South Australia (SA) and 28.9% in Greater Adelaide.
-Bachelor degrees are the most common at 33.0%, followed by postgraduate qualifications at 16.0% and graduate diplomas at 4.6%.
-Vocational pathways account for 21.1% of qualifications, with advanced diplomas at 9.3% and certificates at 11.8%.
+Norwood's educational attainment significantly exceeds broader benchmarks.
+Among residents aged 15+, 53.6% hold university qualifications, compared to 25.7% in South Australia (SA) and 28.9% in Greater Adelaide.
+The area's strong showing includes a lead of 33.0% with bachelor degrees, followed by postgraduate qualifications at 16.0%, and graduate diplomas at 4.6%.
+Vocational pathways account for 21.1% of qualifications among those aged 15+, with advanced diplomas making up 9.3% and certificates 11.8%.

-Educational participation is high in Norwood, with 27.9% of residents currently enrolled in formal education.
+Educational participation is notably high, with 27.9% of residents currently enrolled in formal education.
 This includes 11.1% in tertiary education, 7.8% in primary education, and 4.5% pursuing secondary education.

 Frequently Asked Questions - Education